zoku/image-veil/src/main/resources/pages/en/imprint.md

 <!--Italian: ...-->
 <!--Russian: ...-->

-## Disclaimor:
+## Disclaimer:
-### Liability for links
+### Liability for Links
-Our service contains links to external websites of third parties on who's content we cannot take any influence.
-Therefor we cannot take any responsibility for those contents.
-The respective provider or operator is responsible for the contents of linkes pages.
-At the time of linking we checked the linked page for possible copyright infringements.
-At that time illegitimate contents were not obvious.
-A permanent check of contents of linked pages is not reasonable without prior indications of copyright infringements.
-When we get to know about copyright infringements, we will remove those links immediately.
+Our service contains links to external third-party websites, and we do not have any influence whatsoever on those content.
+Therefore, we cannot vouch for those content.
+The respective provider or operator is responsible for the content of such third-party sites.
+At the time of linking the third-party websites to ours, we checked the linked page for any possible infringement.
+At that time illegitimate contents were not evident.
+A permanent content control of any linked page is not reasonable without prior indications of infringement.
+As soon as we become aware of a legal violation, we will remove such contents immediately.

-### Copyrights
+### Copyright
-Contents and works created by the page operator on this site are governed by german copyright law.
-Reproduction, editing, distribution and any type of sale beyond the bounds of copyright law require written permission by the respective author or creator.
-Downloading and copying of this site are permitted only for private and non-commercial use.
-Contents on this site not created by the provider respect the copyrights of their creators.
+The content and work presented on these pages is the property of the site operator and is subject to German copyright laws.
+Reproduction, editing, distribution and any type of sale outside of copyright law require written permission by the respective author or creator.
+Downloading and copying this site is permitted only for private and non-commercial use.
+Contents on this site not created by the provider observe the copyright of their creators.
 Contents created by third parties are marked as such.
-If you notice any copyright infringement we ask you to tell us about it.
-When we come to know such infringement we will promptly remove such content.
+If you notice any copyright infringement, we ask you to let us know.
+As soon as we become aware of any legal violation, we will remove such contents immediately.

 ### Privacy
-The usage of our website is possible without providing any personal data.
-If personal data (e.g. name, address or email) is gathered it is, as far as practicable, voluntary.
+You can use this website without communicating any personal data.
+Gathering of any personal data (e.g. name, address or email) is, as far as possible, voluntary.
 This data will not be shared with third parties without your explicit consent.

-We point out that any data transfer on the internet (e.g. when communicating via e-mail) can suffer from security problems.
-Complete protection of your data from access of third parties is impossible.
+We point out that any data transfer on the internet (e.g. communication via e-mail) may have security issues.
+A complete protection of your data from access of third parties is impossible.

-Third parties are prohibited to use contact data provided in accordance with imprint liability to send any advertisement or information material, unless explicitly encouraged to do so.
-The operator of this site explicitly reserve to take leagal measures in case of unsolicited delivery of advertisement, e.g. spam-mails.
+Third parties are prohibited from using contact data provided in accordance with the obligation to provide a masthead for sending any advertisement or information material, unless explicitly stated otherwise.
+The operator of this site expressly reserves the right to take legal action in the event of the unsolicited advertisements, possibly via spam emails.